jss367/jss367.github.io/_posts/2016-07-01-Pandas-Tutorial.md

 You will need to clean up missing values before doing any machine learning on the data.
 Scikit-learn will give you an error if you try to run an algorithm on a dataset with missing values.

-Pandas has two commands to find missing values in a DataFrame, `isna` and `isnull`.
+pandas has two commands to find missing values in a DataFrame, `isna` and `isnull`.
 These are 100% identical.
 [The documentation literally says `isnull = isna`.](https://github.com/pandas-dev/pandas/blob/0409521665bd436a10aea7e06336066bf07ff057/pandas/core/dtypes/missing.py#L109)

 ```python